EliAndrewC/l7r/setting/l7r.md

 | Hotei | The fortune of contentment |
 | Jurojin | The fortune of longevity |

-The Shinsei further recommended that each clan cultivate two major Fortunes to be their patrons, ensuring that every city within the clan have a temple to each of their two patron Fortunes.
+The Shinsei further recommended that each clan cultivates two major Fortunes to be their patrons, ensuring that every city within the clan has a temple to each of their two patron Fortunes.

 | Clan | Patron Fortunes |
 | --- | --- |